holoviz/panel/doc/tutorials/basic/develop_editor.md

 layout.servable()
 ```

-Serving this code will print information about the `component` object, revealing its structure and attributes.
+Serving this code will print information about the `layout` object, revealing its structure and attributes.

 Serve the app by running the below command in a terminal.